 - spray with non-stick cooking spray

-- melt butter (can be done in slow cooker, microwave or stove top)
+- melt 4 tablespoon salted butter (can be done in slow cooker, microwave or stove top)

-- add pecans to egg white and stir until coated
+- add 4 cups pecans to egg white and stir until coated

-- add sugar and brown sugar to nut mixture and mix well
+- add 1 cup sugar and 1 cup brown sugar to nut mixture and mix well

-- mix vanilla, corn syrup and melted butter together and stir together with nut mixture
+- mix 2 teaspoon pure vanilla extract, 2 tablespoon corn syrup and melted butter mixture together and stir into nut mixture

 - spread mixture evenly throughout crockpot